JimLucas95338/Portfolio/Responsible-AI-in-Healthcare/README.md

 - **Healthcare Context:** Sepsis prediction use case with clinical relevance
 - **Production Ready:** Framework designed for real-world healthcare AI deployment
 - **Regulatory Compliance:** Built-in documentation for FDA and regulatory review
+- **Product Management:** Complete PRD with user stories and acceptance criteria for AI ethics implementation

 ## Overview
 A comprehensive framework and example policies for ensuring responsible, fair, and compliant AI in healthcare products.
 This project demonstrates expertise in AI ethics, bias detection, and regulatory compliance for healthcare AI systems through complete documentation, policies, and real-world implementation guidance.